Skip to main content

 “If you don’t already have an AeroPress, you should.
 They’re compact and lightweight—the perfect brewer for making coffee on the fly.
 But if you already have one, you need to try the Prismo AeroPress attachment from Fellow.
 This attachment allows for the pressure needed to brew espresso-style coffee without an espresso machine!” —Jenna, wholesale education manager

-Learn more about brewing coffee with an AeroPress
+Learn about brewing coffee with an AeroPress

 ESPRO P3 French Press